forta-network/docs/docs/index.md

     ---

-    Learn more about Forta Firewall and the Forta Chain.
+    Learn more about Forta Firewall.

     [:octicons-arrow-right-24: What is Forta Firewall?](forta-firewall-overview.md)